French vs Italian: Should You Learn French or Italian in 2026?

 The good news?
 Once you learn the common false friends, you'll stop making these mistakes pretty quickly.

-Let's get practical about where these languages actually matter in 2026.
+Let's get practical about where these languages matter in 2026.

 For career purposes, French opens doors in international organizations, diplomacy, fashion, culinary arts, and any business dealing with Francophone Africa (the fastest-growing French-speaking region).

-French is also huge in Canada (particularly Quebec), making it useful if you're in North America and want a second language for professional advancement.
+French is also huge in Canada (particularly Quebec), making it a useful language if you're in North America and want a second language for professional advancement.

 Italian for cultural depth